polettix/ETOOBUSY/_posts/2020-03-10-ssh-ld_identification.md

 I guess most of them aren't really used if not by some program I don't have, and I'm particularly intrigued by `LC_IDENTIFICATION` because it resonates so well with what I want to do!

+Don't get me wrong: I *know* that this variable is meant for other, and using it would be *abusing* it.
+It just happens that this variable is not used by any program I know of, and I'm willing to take the risk.

 So here's how the thing is modified:

 ```shell
 if [ "$LC_IDENTIFICATION" = 'polettix' ] ; then